KnugiHK/WhatsApp-Chat-Exporter/README.md

                         Include chats that match the supplied phone number --exclude [phone number ...]
-                        Exclude chats that match the supplied phone number --create-separated-media
+                        Exclude chats that match the supplied phone number --dont-filter-empty   By default, the exporter will not render chats with no valid message.
+Setting this flag will cause the exporter to render those.
+  --per-chat            Output the JSON file per chat --create-separated-media
-                        Create a copy of the media seperated per chat in <MEDIA>/separated/ directory (Android only)
+                        Create a copy of the media seperated per chat in <MEDIA>/separated/ directory --decrypt-chunk-size DECRYPT_CHUNK_SIZE
+                        Specify the chunk size for decrypting iOS backup, which may affect the decryption speed.
+  --enrich-from-vcards ENRICH_FROM_VCARDS
+                        Path to an exported vcf file from Google contacts export.
+Add names missing from WhatsApp's default database
+  --default-country-code DEFAULT_CONTRY_CODE
+                        Use with --enrich-from-vcards.
+When numbers in the vcf file does not have a country code, this will be used.
+1 is for US, 66 for Thailand etc. Most likely use the number of your own country
+  --txt [TEXT_FORMAT]   Export chats in text format similar to what WhatsApp officially provided (default if present: result/)

-WhatsApp Chat Exporter: 0.10.0 Licensed with MIT
+WhatsApp Chat Exporter: 0.10.5 Licensed with MIT.
+See https://wts.knugi.dev/docs?dest=osl for all open source licenses.
 ```

 # To do